Advanced Medical Directive

 TLH allows the safer “estrogen only” hormone replacement therapy in the menopause.

-TLH is associated with high patient satisfaction and no negative impact on sex drive, urine control or prolapse.
+TLH is associated with high patient satisfaction and usually does not impact sex drive, urine control or prolapse.

 HYSTERECTOMY: should I keep my ovaries?